saintsal/daoistry/content/mindsets/coordination-is-value.md

 A light switch is a physical object, and an app in a phone is a virtual object.
 And yet, we learn that these little boxes on our walls or on our phones have a deeper reach.
 In design and cognitive science terms, this recognition that we can manipulate one thing with another is called an "affordance".

 Digital objects, as affordances, only exist when enough humans agree to the systems.
-If the drivers didn't agree to participate and your friends didn't think of the app when they wanted to go somewhere, that app wouldn't be an object in anyone's mind.
-It would just be software that nobody ever runs, just a square icon on a phone that never gets pressed.
+If the drivers didn't agree to participate and your friends didn't think of the app when they wanted to go somewhere, that app wouldn't do anything, and it wouldn't be an object in anyone's mind.
+It would just be software that nobody ever runs, a square icon on a phone that never gets pressed.

 Once we all start to agree on how this thing works, it becomes a new type of object, and "affords" us control of effort and resources.